Background

 The shepherd has such concern for each little sheep in his care that, if any goes astray, he will leave the ninety-nine and scour the countryside for the one that is missing.

 Jesus begins with the words, "Which man of you?"
-His technique here was the same He had often used before in His effort to expose the hard-heartedness of the Pharisees (Matt.
+Here He was framing an argument similar to others that He had used to expose the hard-heartedness of the Pharisees (Matt.
 12:11–12; Luke 13:15; 14:5).
-By pointing out how they would treat mere animals, He was demonstrating that they had more compassion on these lower creatures than on fellow human beings made in the image of God.
+By pointing out how they would treat mere animals, He would demonstrate that they had more compassion on these lower creatures than on fellow human beings made in the image of God.

 In this parable He painted a picture familiar to His hearers.
 According to the Mishnah, an ancient Jewish work summarizing rabbinical teaching at the time of Jesus, shepherding was restricted to wilderness regions in the countryside.1 The reason is that in a land without fences, flocks were seen as a threat to sown fields.
 Yet all Jews had seen shepherds, and they all knew something about the business of shepherding, because it was a cornerstone of rural economy.